dmuth/grafana-playground/README.md

 # Grafana Playground

-This is a little project I put together that lets you spin up a Grafana-based environment in Docker and automatically feed in logs.
+This is a little project I put together that lets you spin up a Grafana ecosystem in Docker and automatically feed in syslogs to the Loki database and metrics to the Prometheus database.
 That environment includes:

 - Grafana, for graphing
 - Loki, for storing time series logs
+- Prometheus, for storing time series metrics
+- `ping`, a container which pings multiple hosts, using the excellent [https://cr.yp.to/daemontools.html](Daemontools package) to handle multiple instances of ping running at once.
+Those results are sent to Loki and can be viewed with an included dashboard.
 - A Docker container called `logs`, which automatically generates synthetic log entries.
 - Promtail, for reading in the generated logs, as well as the contents of `/var/log/`.
-- `ping`, a container which pings multiple hosts, using the excellent [https://cr.yp.to/daemontools.html](Daemontools package) to handle multiple instances of ping running at once.

 ## Getting Started